learnk8s/learnk8s.io/src/requests-limits/content.md

 > If you are confused on which notation to use, stick to the Binary notation as it is the one used widely to measure hardware.

-Now that you have created the Pod with resource requests, let's explore the memory and CPU used by the processes.
+Now that you have created the Pod with resource requests, let's explore the memory and CPU used by a process.

 ## Inspecting and collecting metrics with the metrics server

-Defining memory and requests for CPU and memory doesn't mean that the container has to use the allocated resource.

 In the previous example, you launched an idle busybox container.